anonys6/Health-Social/README.md

 # Health-Social

-Health-Social is a web application built with Node.js, Express, and EJS.
+Health-Social is a web application built with Node.js, Express, EJS, and Socket.io.
 It serves static files from the `frontend/public` directory and uses EJS as the templating engine.
+The application also includes a chat feature powered by Socket.io.

 ## Running the Application